-At Samuel Cody Specialist Sports College, we have an established system in place for safeguarding our students.
+At Samuel Cody School, we have an established system in place for safeguarding our students.
 This allows us to identify students who may be suffering from, or at risk of, harm or abuse and intervene as quickly and effectively as possible.
 We are a small school community and work closely with each other and our families to keep our students safe.
 We also take very seriously, our role in ensuring that the students in our care are given the opportunity to acquire necessary skills with which to keep themselves safe in an increasingly technological world.

 Our dedicated staff team are trained to recognise the signs that a child may be suffering abuse and understand the importance of reporting any concerns they may have.
 In addition, there are specific staff who have undertaken additional specialised training to safeguard our students and other young people.

-Our Designated Safeguarding Deputies are: Miss S Sanders and Mr S O’Kane, Ms R Brumby and Mr L Baker
+Our Designated Safeguarding Deputies are: Mr A Creaser, Miss S Sanders and Mr S O’Kane, Ms R Brumby and Mr L Baker

 Message to Students

 If you have any concerns about your wellbeing or safety, or the wellbeing and safety of another child, please speak to a member of staff you feel confident to talk to as soon as you can.